Last updated on June 5th, 2018

 - Heavy duty thread in the necessary colors – I used mostly black thread.
 Black Polyester Serger Thread, T69 Black Nylon Upholstery Thread, and #89-T90 Upholstery Thread were the main types used.

 - Icon D3O Back Armor – Only if you want to make the tailbone protector.
+You can use the extra material to make hip armor.

 Tools & supplies